A Leader in the 2026 Gartner® Magic Quadrant™ for Endpoint Protection. Six years running.Six years. Gartner® Magic Quadrant™ Leader.Find Out Why

 Immediate Actions Required

-• Restrict write permissions on the C:\ProgramData directories used by Avira System Speedup to administrative users only
+• Restrict write permissions on the Avira System Speedup data files in C:\ProgramData so that only SYSTEM and Administrators can modify them.

 Patch Information